 - Prep Time:

 - Cook Time:

 - Ready in:

 - Yield: 12 brownies

-- 1 cup (158 grams) teff flour or 1 cup (125 grams) buckwheat flour1 or 1 cup (125 grams) whole wheat flour for a non-GF version
+- 1 cup (158 grams) teff flour or 1 cup (125 grams) light buckwheat flour1 or 1 cup (138 grams) Bob's Red Mill Gluten-Free 1-to-1 Baking Flour (or a similar mix) or 1 cup (125 grams) whole wheat flour or all-purpose flour or a non-GF version

 - 3/4 cup (86 grams) Dutch-process cocoa powder, sifted if lumpy (you could also use Hershey's Special Dark cocoa powder)